ezuro/Getting-and-Cleaning-Data-Course-Project-Coursera/CodeBook.md

 -The column names were renamed with more descriptive and readable names.

--Finally, a new indpendent tidy data set was formed with the average of each variable for each activity and each subject.
+-Finally, a new independent tidy data set was formed with the average of each variable for each activity and each subject.
 Information about the study design